Particular/docs.particular.net/architecture/aws/data-stores.md

 ---
 title: AWS data stores
 summary: Gives an overview of the data storage options offered by AWS and how to use them with the Particular Service Platform
-reviewed: 2024-03-13
+reviewed: 2024-04-09
 callsToAction: ['solution-architect', 'poc-help']
 ---

-AWS offers a number of [data storage services](https://aws.amazon.com/getting-started/decision-guides/databases-on-aws-how-to-choose/) that integrate well with the Particular Service Platform.
+Amazon Web Services (AWS) offers a number of [data storage services](https://aws.amazon.com/getting-started/decision-guides/databases-on-aws-how-to-choose/) that integrate well with the Particular Service Platform.

 ## Amazon DynamoDB

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed, serverless, NoSQL database service.
 It is designed for high-performance and scalable applications, offering low-latency access to data regardless of the scale.
 DynamoDB supports both document and key-value data models and automatically scales to handle the throughput and storage requirements of applications.
-Its features include automatic partitioning, backup and restore, and global replication for data distribution across multiple regions.
+Features include automatic partitioning, backup and restore, as well as global replication for data distribution across multiple regions.

 :heavy_plus_sign: Pros: